The State of Florida Issues Updates on COVID-19

 FLORIDA DEPARTMENT OF LAW ENFORCEMENT

-- FDLE Commissioner Rick Swearingen sent directions to all supervisors with information about sick or at-risk members, use of leave, telecommuting, business and personal travel followed by a message to all members.

-- At the direction of Governor Ron DeSantis, FDLE is identifying conferences, meetings and other travel to be cancelled or postponed and working to receive reimbursements.

-- FDLE is coordinating ESF-16 providing updates and securing staffing while FDLE Regional Operations Centers are working with Regional Domestic Security Task Forces to prepare for any responses needed.
+- The Florida Department of Law Enforcement (FDLE) Regional Operations Centers are working with Regional Domestic Security Task Forces to prepare for any responses needed.

 - FDLE Commissioner Rick Swearingen sent an email to all members outlining simple ways to prevent the spread of COVID-19 as well as links to the Florida Department of Health and CDC websites.
 Signs have been posted in all FDLE Regions and at Headquarters with prevention information.